-Another option to consider is what's called full screen positioning.
-This is a metaphor commonly used with pictures, but can also be used where fixed positioned headers and footers are used.
+Another option to consider is what's called full-screen headers and footers.
+This is a metaphor commonly used with pictures, but can also be used where fixed-positioned headers and footers are used.
 In this scenario, the header and footer appear and disappear with clicks.
 So, with a photo, this allows you a view of the photo as it is, but also the ability to get the header and footer back with a simple click.
-Perhaps, instead of full screen positioning you can consider it as retrievable headers and footers instead.
-In general, this is best used when you want the content of the page to be viewed by itself, again, an excellent example of this would be pictures.
+Perhaps, instead of full-screen headers or footers, you can consider them as retrievable headers and footers instead.
+In general, this is best used when you want the content of the page to be viewed by itself-again, an excellent example of this would be pictures.

-To enable this feature, simply add data-fullscreen="true" to the div tag used to define the page.
-Listing 3-3 demonstrates this feature, as shown in the following code snippet:
+To enable this feature, simply add data-fullscreen="true" to the header and footer tags in a page.
+(Yes, you can choose to enable full-screen support for only the header or footer, if you wish.) code 3-3 demonstrates this feature, as shown in the following code snippet:

-As with the previous example, the previous code snippet doesn't translate very well to static screen shots.
+As with the previous example, the code snippet doesn't translate very well to static screenshots.
 Open it up in your mobile browser and take a look.
-Remember, you can click multiple times to toggle on and off the effect.
+Remember, you can click multiple times to toggle the effect on and off.